microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/call-answer.md

 | Delegated (personal Microsoft account) | Not Supported                        |
 | Application     | Calls.JoinGroupCalls.All or Calls.JoinGroupCallsasGuest.All |

-> [!NOTE]
-> For a call that uses application-hosted media, you also need the Calls.AccessMedia.All permission.
-If you don't have any permissions, the `source` in the incoming call notification will be encrypted.
-To get decrypted `source` in the incoming call notification, you need at least one of the following permissions: Calls.AccessMedia.All, Calls.Initiate.All, Calls.InitiateGroupCall.All, Calls.JoinGroupCall.All, or Calls.JoinGroupCallAsGuest.All.
+> [!NOTE] For a call that uses application-hosted media, you also need the `Calls.AccessMedia.All` permission.
+You must have at least one of the following permissions to ensure that the `source` in the incoming call notification is decrypted : `Calls.AccessMedia.All`, `Calls.Initiate.All`, `Calls.InitiateGroupCall.All`, `Calls.JoinGroupCall.All`, `Calls.JoinGroupCallAsGuest.All`.
+The `source` is the caller info in the incoming call notification.
+Without at least one of these permissions, the `source` will remain encrypted.

 ## HTTP request
 <!-- {"blockType": "ignored" } -->